Lady Susan: Stage

-Lady Susan (a novel), a 1980 complete re-write by Phyllis Ann Karr.
+Fiction

-Lady Vernon and Her Daughter, a novel-length reconstruction of Lady Susan, was published by Crown Publishing in 2009.
+Lady Susan (a novel) is a 1980 complete re-write by Phyllis Ann Karr.
+In 2009, a novel-length reconstruction of Lady Susan was published by Crown Publishing as Lady Vernon and Her Daughter.
 Written by mother-and-daughter co-authors Jane Rubino and Caitlen Rubino-Bradway, the adaptation reinterprets the work to conform closely to Austen's more mature prose style.

 A further adaptation of the text, in the form of a novelization by director Whit Stillman, was announced for publication to coincide with the general release of the film (under the same title) on 13 May 2016, starring Kate Beckinsale.
 Alexandra Alter of The New York Times states in her 2016 interview article with Stillman, describing the novelization: "In the novel, Mr. Stillman takes the characters and plot from Austen's fictionalized letters and narrates the tale from the perspective of Lady Susan's nephew, who hopes to counter criticism of his maligned aunt.
 The 41 letters from Austen's Lady Susan are included in an appendix."
 Stillman told Alter that he felt Lady Susan was not quite finished and thought the form of the book was "so flawed".
 After realising that there was another story to be told, he convinced the publisher Little, Brown and Company to let him write the novel.